ericmjalbert/ericmjalbert.github.io/content/post/2020-06-11_resume_generator.md

 This is the "Data Science" part of the project.
 To get a specialized resume for a job application I needed a way to take a subset of my master resume.
 For this I used [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) to convert the text into a vector and then for each highlight of my master resume I would use [cosine similarities](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine_similarity.html) to assign a score for each highlight.
-This score would be the "closeness" that a resume highlight has with all the job description points; summing up these individual values give a score to the resume highlight.
+This score would be the "closeness" that a resume highlight has with all the job description points.
+Summing up these individual values give a score to the resume highlight.
 By getting the score for each resume highlight I just need to select the top 2-4 resume highlights per work-experience and now I have a resume that is tailored for the given job description.

 Let's run through a simple example to see this in action.